maxgav13/Student-s-t_regression/README.md

     ## 1 (Intercept)     0.12      0.11      1.12    0.26
     ## 2           x     0.15      0.13      1.21    0.23

 Just two odd and influential values dramatically changed the model parameters, particularly the slope.
-Let's plot the data to get a sense of what's going on.
+Let's plot the data to get a visual sense of what happened.

 ``` r
 # The well-behaived data